 Max had called me weeks earlier and asked if I could meet him at Draken International, an aviation firm that supplies contract military services from rebuilding and re-certifying ex-military aircraft to actually flying training missions for the US military.
 Draken was donating one of their old MiG-21 fighters located at the Lakeland airport to the Indiana Military Museum.
 All the museum had to do was come get the airplane.
 Max had as long a trip to Lakeland as I did, but from the other direction as he drove down from Eustis.

-This wasn’t our first move for the military museum.
+This wasn’t our first move for the Indiana Military Museum.
 We worked together ten years ago to move a CGM-13B Mace missile that required us to actually disassemble the missile.

 Our tool bags weren’t required this time as the MiG already had the wings and tail section mounted on shipping frames.
 That was fine with me, being in my late seventies, I no longer turn wrenches if I don’t have to.
 Max, even though older than me, was as thorough as always and made wooden back-up frames and brackets for the trailer in case they were needed.
 I was really there for moral support.
 Almost like old times, except this time we were in the middle of the COVID-19 pandemic.